 Finding British Sea Kayaks

-The base for British Sea Kayaks is close to Saltash, set in a tranquil location just minutes from the water.
-There are numerous places to launch with minutes of here, all with easy parking and a variety of conditions on offer.
+The base for British Sea Kayaks is set in a tranquil location just minutes from the historic waterside borough of Saltash.
+There are numerous places to launch with minutes, all with easy parking and a variety of conditions on offer.
 This is the perfect place to try a new sea kayak.

 Rick says “I’m proud to call Plymouth my home port.
 It’s Britain’s Ocean City and it’s a fantastic place to live and visit.
 I love it here, and think you’ll love it too.”